 The best weighted vests can provide an effective means of building up muscle strength, burning more calories, and even providing therapeutic relief.
 Weighted upper body vests are a truly versatile complement to any person’s fitness program.
-By using our guide above, we know you will be able to find the best weighted vests for your needs.
+By using our guide above, we know you will be able to find the right weighted vest for your needs.
 Remember, if you buy from Amazon, you are able to try this equipment with no risk.
-Here are three take-aways we want all readers to leave with:
+Here are three takeaways we want all readers to leave with:

 - Fit is super important, so try a lot of different brands and materials until you find your perfect match.